gripped/patch-hook/README.md

 Or it can be called from a hook.

 Configuration is via '/etc/patch-hook.conf', '/etc/patch-hook/patch-hook.conf', '/etc/patch-hook/{pkg_to_patch}.conf' (Least precidence first listed)
 patch-hook.conf.example shows the available options.
+On an Artix system where you are patching an Arch package in a chroot you should set `allow_systemd = False`.
+This removes systemd and prevents it's re-installation in the chroot.

 By default directories are created under /var/patch-hook.
 By default patch-hook will look for patches in dir /var/patch-hook/patches/{pkg_to_patch}